shubik/prometheus_deprecated/README.md

 ## Form builder

 Each model has built-in method `model.toForm()` which returns an object that you can use to render forms.
-Below is an example of using `toForm()` method for rendering a form to add a new company:
+Below is an example route that uses `toForm()` method to display form for adding a new company:

 ```javascript
 add: function(req, res) {